jenkins-infra/repository-permissions-updater/README.md

 ### Migrating from Jira to GitHub issue trackers

 Send a pull request to this repository removing the Jira reference and changing it to GitHub.

-A maintainer / Jenkins infra team member will then be able to perform the migration on your behalf.

-A script is provided to automate the required file change and open a draft pull request:
+Use this script to automate the required file change and open a draft pull request:

 ```
 ./bin/migrate-to-github.sh permissions/plugin-slack.yml